pulp/pulp/docs/user-guide/tuning.rst

 On the other hand, if you expect to maintain a large set of repositories that get synced frequently, you may want to add additional servers for worker processes.
-Worker procseses handle long-running tasks such as content downloads from upstream sources and also perform actions like repository metadata regeneration on publish.
+Worker processes handle long-running tasks such as content downloads from upstream sources and also perform actions like repository metadata regeneration on publish.
 See the "Scaling workers" section below for more information.